lue-bird/elm-review-phantom-type/README.md

         |> and B ...
         |> and C ...
     ```
-    but admittedly this can look ugly.
+    but admittedly this can _look_ ugly.

-    To be able to re-use `and` from both states, we can add a type variable that determines what we know about the builder being "empty": either `Never` or [`Possibly`](https://dark.elm.dmy.fr/packages/lue-bird/elm-allowable-state/latest/Possibly)
+    To be able to re-use `and` from both states, we can add a type variable that determines what we know about the builder being "empty": either `Never` or 🧩 [`Possibly`](https://dark.elm.dmy.fr/packages/lue-bird/elm-allowable-state/latest/Possibly)
     ```elm
     -- module Enum exposing (Enum, EnumBuilder, ...) type alias Enum value =